 Most of the Council's recommendations for the projects on the "A list" are consistent with the recommendations of the ISRP in their review reports.
 One exception concerned the kelt reconditioning projects, which the ISRP has not recommended for implementation.
-In this review and in past reviews the Council has responded to the ISRP's concerns in large part by treating these kelt projects as speculative research projects to be limited in duration and requiring submission of findings and results report before any further commitment is made to the concept.
+In this review and in past reviews the Council has responded to the ISRP's concerns in large part by treating these kelt projects as speculative research projects to be limited in duration and requiring submission of findings and results reports before any further commitment is made to the concept.
 There are a few other projects for which the ISRP's qualifications have been addressed in project-specific comments in ways somewhat different than precisely as the ISRP recommended, although not necessarily with fundamental conflict.
-In Part 4 of this document the Council will adopt the necessary written explanations for any discrepancies required by Section 4(h)(10)(D) of the Northwest Power Act as part of the completion of this review
+In Part 4 of this document the Council will adopt the necessary written explanations for any discrepancies, as required by Section 4(h)(10)(D) of the Northwest Power Act as part of the completion of this review.

-Remaining ("B list") project recommendations
+Remaining ("B list") project recommendations (June 2011)

-The Council is now continuing with its review of the remaining projects (the so-called "B list") and programmatic issues in the category review.
-Most of these projects are subject to a remaining programmatic issues.
-Thus this draft decision document now contains an updated discussion of the remaining programmatic issues, including a staff recommendation for resolving each one.
-And staff is also working on the spreadsheet for the remaining projects, including staff recommendations for each tiered off of the programmatic issues and also including any conditions particular to the projects.
-At the completion of the review, all of the Council's project and programmatic recommendations for the entire review will be bundled together in this one decision document, with one spreadsheet containing all of the Council's project recommendations.
+At its regular monthly meeting, in Whitefish, Montana, on June 8, 2011, the Council decided on its recommendations for the remaining projects (the so-called "B list") and associated programmatic issues in the category review, with the exception of a decision to defer final project recommendations for three ocean research projects until July 2011 (see footnote 1 to the programmatic issue #5).
+Most of these remaining projects are also subject to a programmatic issue.
+Thus this decision document now contains recommendations for resolving each programmatic issue as well as recommendations for all remaining projects (with the exception noted above).
+All of the Council's project and programmatic recommendations for the entire review are bundled together in this decision document, with the one spreadsheet containing all of the Council's project recommendations.